gaxmann/gordonssunclock/README.md

 If you enjoy Sun Clock, please consider:
 - Telling others about it
 - Leaving a positive review
-- Reading what others say on our [Voices on Sun Clock](https://github.com/gaxmann/gordonssunclock/wiki/Voices-on-Sun-Clock) wiki page
+- Reading what others say on the [Voices on Sun Clock](https://github.com/gaxmann/gordonssunclock/wiki/Voices-on-Sun-Clock) wiki page

 Enjoy using Sun Clock ☀️